Implantation (embryology): Predecidualization

-The endometrium increases thickness, becomes vascularized and its glands grow to be tortuous and boosted in their secretions.
+The endometrium becomes thickened, and vascularized, and its glands grow to be tortuous and their secretions are boosted.
 These changes reach their maximum about seven days after ovulation.

 Furthermore, the surface of the endometrium produces a kind of rounded cells, which cover the whole area toward the uterine cavity.
 This happens about 9 to 10 days after ovulation.
 These cells are called decidual cells, which emphasises that the whole layer of them is shed off in every menstruation if no pregnancy occurs, just as leaves of deciduous trees.
 The uterine glands, on the other hand, decrease in activity and degenerate around 8 to 9 days after ovulation in absence of pregnancy.

 The decidual cells originate from the stromal cells that are always present in the endometrium, and make up a new layer, the decidua.
 The rest of the endometrium, in addition, expresses differences between the luminal and the basal sides.
 The luminal cells form the stratum compactum of the endometrium, in contrast to the basalolateral stratum spongiosum, which consists of the rather spongy stromal cells.